PrestaShop/prestashop.github.io/news/_posts/2015-09-21-starter-theme-news.markdown

 ### Deprecations

-// TODO
+As for any major release, some features are planned for deprecation.

+#### Mobile theme

-- The mobile theme has been deprecated for the moment.
+The Starter Theme will be considered responsive by default, so the mobile theme feature has been <a href="https://github.com/PrestaShop/PrestaShop/pull/3931">deprecated</a>.

-- The live edit has been deprecated.
+#### Live edit

+As the new Starter Theme will be more frontend developer oriented, the Live Edit feature will be dropped.

-- Scenes feature.
+#### Scenes

+Scenes will be now fully deprecated in the next major version.